 UV index and UV dose: varying Sun-Earth distance

-Varying Sun-Earth distanceBecause the Earth follows an elliptic orbit around the Sun, the Sun-Earth distance and this has to be accounted for in the UV index and UV dose calculation.
+Varying Sun-Earth distanceBecause the Earth follows an elliptic orbit around the Sun, the Sun-Earth distance varies throughout the year and this has to be accounted for in the UV index and UV dose calculation: the closer to the Sun, the higher the UV radiation.
 With

 f(D)varies between about 1.034 on 3 Jan. and about 0.967 on 3 July.

-f(D)to have no error, i.e.~that the elleptiticy of the Earths orbit is very well.
+f(D)has no error, i.e. that the perihelion of the Earths orbit is known very well.

 data product contact: Jos van Geffen & Michiel van Weele & Ronald van der A